 A key concept of reservations is the idea of a task.
-Maui uses the task concept extensively for its job and reservation management.
+The scheduler uses the task concept extensively for its job and reservation management.
 A task is simply an atomic collection of resources, such as processors, memory, or local disk, which must be found on the same node.
-For example, if a task requires 4 processors and 2 GB of memory, Maui must find all processors AND memory on the same node; it cannot allocate 3 processors and 1 GB on one node and 1 processor and 1 GB of memory on another node to satisfy this task.
-Tasks constrain how Maui must collect resources for use in a standing reservation, however, they do not constrain the way in which Maui makes these cumulative resources available to jobs.
-A job can use the resources covered by an accessible reservation in whatever way it needs.
-If reservation X allocated 6 tasks with 2 processors and 512 MB of memory each, it could support job Y which requires 10 tasks of 1 processor and 128 MB of memory or job Z which requires 2 tasks of 4 processors and 1 GM of memory each.
+For example, if a task requires 4 processors and 2 GB of memory, the scheduler must find all processors AND memory on the same node; it cannot allocate 3 processors and 1 GB on one node and 1 processor and 1 GB of memory on another node to satisfy this task.
+Tasks constrain how the scheduler must collect resources for use in a standing reservation, however, they do not constrain the way in which the scheduler makes these cumulative resources available to jobs.
+A job can use the resources of use in a standing reservation in whatever way it needs.
+If reservation X allocate 6 tasks with 2 processors and 512 MB of memory each, it could support job Y which requires 10 tasks of 1 processor and 1 28 MB of memory or job Z which requires 2 tasks of 4 processors and 1 GB of memory each.
 The task constraints used to acquire a reservation's resources are completely transparent to a job requesting use of these resources.